-In addition to the conditions for EB1 and EB2 (see above), you must also comply with the following:
+In addition to the conditions for OB1/EB1 and OB2/EB2 (see above), you must also comply with the following:

-- Maintain hedgerows to a height of no less than 2 m (except when laid or coppiced as part of a regular management cycle). - Cut each hedgerow no more than once every three calendar years, cutting no more than a third of your hedgerows each year or, cut each hedgerow no more than once every two calendar years between 1 January and 28 February only, cutting no more than a half of your hedgerows each year.
+- Maintain hedgerows to a height of no less than 2 m (except when laid or coppiced as part of a regular management cycle). - Cut each hedgerow no more than once every three calendar years, cutting no more than a third of your hedgerows each year or, cut each hedgerow no more than once every two calendar years between 1 January and 28 February only, cutting no more than half of your hedgerows each year.

-Figure 2 - Enhanced hedgerow management, shown on the right, results in a taller and bushier hedge.
+Figure 2 - O/EB1 and O/EB2 hedgerow management on left and O/EB3 Enhanced hedgerow management shown on right, results in a taller and bushier hedge.

-EB4 Stone-faced hedgebank management on both sides EB5 Stone-faced hedgebank management on one side
+OB4/EB4 Stone-faced hedgebank management on both sides OB5/EB5 Stone-faced hedgebank management on one side